 The group was diverse, to say the least – there was 12 of us including a Google employee, a film extra, and a woman celebrating her 100th country visited.
 I had a good feeling about this band.

-We also had a chance to meet our local Pakistani guides: Rehman and Zehra.
-Rehman was our alpine expert – a man of action, few words, and omnipotence in the mountains.
+We also had a chance to meet our local Pakistani guides: A man from the north who was our “alpine expert.”
 Zehra was our “fixer” and cultural guide – she gave insight into local life and would prove to be indispensable.

 Having finished the meeting and finally gotten rid of the initial jitters, it was time to explore Lahore.